7 Tips to Support Continuous Learning

 - An entry-level employee in their first stable job is receiving a regular paycheck for the first time.
 They need to learn about financial literacy topics like direct deposit and setting up their first checking account.

 Our world is constantly changing.
 Whether it is new technology, new employees, or new processes, your employees need to be nimble enough to adapt and learn new skills.
-Working with a company like ej4 can help to support continuous learning.
-To learn more about our LMS and training content, sign up for a free trial of Thinkoom, our LMS.
+Working with a company like HSI can help to support continuous learning.
+To learn more about our LMS and training content, request a free trial of our HSI LMS.

 - What is Cognitive Load, and Why Does It Matter for Corporate Training and Development?